CAR DAMAGED IN AUTO ACCIDENT – NO INSURANCE OR LIABILITY ONLY

 Unfortunately, we see many situations where our clients did not cause the car accident, but the other driver’s auto insurance refuses to pay to fix the damage to our client’s vehicle because the other driver won’t admit the accident was his fault or the insurance company won’t admit it was their driver’s fault.
 Then our car accident lawyers are asked: How do I get paid for the damage to my car when the car crash was the other driver’s fault and I only have liability insurance?

 The answer is that you first should help the other driver’s insurance company adjuster understand that the auto accident or crash was their driver’s fault.
 Provide them with the police report and photographs.
 You should also calmly explain to the adjuster how the accident happened.

-However, you should NOT give the adjuster a recorded statement, particularly if you may have been injured and there are going to be any questions about injuries.
-Because you are focused on your immediate problem – getting your car fixed – you are more likely to not give full attention to questions about your injuries or even realize that you have been injured.
+However, you should NOT give the adjuster a recorded statement, particularly if you or a passenger in your car may have been injured.
+Because you are focused on your immediate problem – getting your car fixed – you are less likely to give full attention to questions about your injuries or even realize that you have been injured in the accident.
 If the conversation is recorded, it will be used against you later if your injuries turn out to be more serious than you expected and you try to make a claim.
 For more information, see How Do I Get Paid For The Damage To My Car.

-You can meet a MN car accident lawyer at our offices in Minneapolis, Edina, Woodbury, and St. Louis Park.
+You can meet a MN car accident attorney at our offices in Minneapolis, Edina, Woodbury, and St. Louis Park.
 We also meet people at their homes in many surrounding cities including Chaska, Chanhassen, Lakeville, Burnsville, Maple Grove, Brooklyn Center, St. Paul, Roseville, Forest Lake, and cities throughout Minnesota such as Albert Lea MN.
 You can contact us by calling or emailing from the web site contact information.